mariohernandez/mariohernandezio/src/blog/vitejs.md

 ## Updating the structure of the project {id=updating}

 Let's quickly review the structure of the project as we need to make some changes to integrate an Atomic Design workflow.
-This means we will need to add a new directory structure.
 At a high level, the current structure is as follows:

 {% raw %}